linrongbin16/fzfx.nvim/docs/GenericSchema.md

 - Command previewer: a lua function to run and returns a shell command (as a string or a string list), then execute and generate the preview contents for fzf.
 - List previewer: a lua function to run and directly returns the preview contents for fzf.
-- Builtin file previewer: a builtin nvim buffer to show the file contents.
+- Buffer file previewer: a nvim buffer to show the file contents.

 ```lua
 --- @alias fzfx.CommandPreviewer fun(line:string?,context:fzfx.PipelineContext?):string?